spollard/josh-works.github.io/_posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md

 [^blite]: Ah, "blite".
 I'll expand on this another time, but for now, know that "blite" doesn't just "happen", politically powerful people create blite in order to benefit from the sale or purchase of the land.
 There's a whole ecosystem around dealing with "blited" properties, and people get rich if they're good at creating blite.
 Oh, and it always hurts minorities and non-socio-economically-dominant groups.

 [^st-lewis-was-screamingly-racist]: St. Lewis had horrific race relations.
 Skim through [Civic Improvements and segregation policies (Wikipedia)](https://en.wikipedia.org/wiki/History_of_St._Louis#Decline_of_the_inner_city_and_urban_renewal:_1905%E2%80%931980).
 Take a look at [the land clearence for the St. Lewis Arch](https://en.wikipedia.org/wiki/History_of_St._Louis#/media/File:St._Louis_riverfront_after_demolition_for_Gateway_Arch_(1942).jpg).
 Do you think it was rich white people who lost their land, or perhaps Black people?
 This kind of land clearence is virtually guaranteed to go along with "blite removal", "condemnation", and mass evictions using threats of violence made credible by local police departments which were often just [slave patrols](https://lawenforcementmuseum.org/2019/07/10/slave-patrols-an-early-form-of-american-policing/).

+[^these-footnotes-will-be-important]: Things are often not what they seem.
+This document is a marketing pamphlet, and much of the interest I have in it comes from how the authors carefully cultivated a certain perception of what they wanted to do, for a variety of reasons. _It is intended to be bland and acceptible to the sensibilities of the politically dominant group of the time_